Interoception in the Classroom: The Hidden Eighth SenseInteroception in the Classroom: The Hidden Eighth Sense: practical strategies for teachers

 • Collaboration with occupational therapists through the school's access to specialist support

-A teaching assistant working with a small group might use a body map exercise where pupils lie on large paper while a partner traces their outline.
+A teaching assistant working with a small group might use a body map exercise where learners lie on large paper while a partner traces their outline.
 The group then uses coloured stickers to mark where they feel different emotions: red for anger, blue for sadness, yellow for excitement.
-The discussion that follows helps pupils connect emotions to specific body locations.
+The discussion that follows helps learners connect emotions to specific body locations.

 Progression Over Time